-After launching a redesigned MacBook Air with a 13.6-inch display and M2 processor earlier this year, Apple is now reportedly working on a new model.
-According to numerous reports, Apple is developing a 15-inch Air for the first time, which could launch as early as next year.
+After launching a redesigned MacBook Air with a 13.6-inch display and M2 processor in the summer of 2022, Apple is reportedly working on a new, larger, model.
+According to numerous reports, Apple is developing a 15-inch Air for the first time, which could launch in 2023.
 It’s a project with a very long history: As revealed in documentation used in the Apple and Epic court battle, Steve Jobs discussed a 15-inch MacBook Air as far back as 2007, prior to the release of the 13-inch MacBook Air in 2008.

 15-inch MacBook Air: Release date

-Gurman suggests the new MacBook Air could see a spring 2023 launch.
-This could mean a March or April launch like the 24-inch iMac in 2021, although a WWDC 2023 launch may be more likely.
-Kuo indicates that the 15-inch MacBook will arrive in the second quarter of 2023 or later.
-Ross Young just indicates that the new MacBook Air will arrive in 2023.
-So it’s looking like next year, possible before Apple’s usual fall onslaught.
+Bloomberg’s Mark Gurman has for a while suggested that the new MacBook Air could see a spring 2023 launch.
+This could mean a March or April launch–Apple often holds a Spring Event: such as the one for the 24-inch iMac in 2021.
+Display analyst Ross Young says the panel entered production in February, which suggests a launch around early April.
+Analyst Ming Chi Kuo also indicates that the 15-inch MacBook Air will arrive in the second quarter of 2023 or later.

 15-inch MacBook Air: Price